-The success of a business will be dependent on a number of factors, such as the way the owners manage the company, the capabilities of the workforce, the competitive landscape, and the way that the organisation responds to incidents that confront its operations.
+The success of a business will be dependent on a number of factors.
+Such as; the way the owners manage the company, the capabilities of the workforce, the competitive landscape and the way that the organisation responds to incidents that confront its operations.

-Bring Fresh Perspective
+An Advisor Can Bring A Fresh Perspective

 Another good thing about working with an external business coach is that you get to enjoy opinions without prejudice.
-They can be more straightforward with what they have to say, basically because they have no vested interest on the business.
+They can be more straightforward with what they have to say.
+Basically because they have no vested interest on the business.
 Their independence will be beneficial in terms of filtering information without having to be biased.

 Extensive Experience and Expertise

 An external business coach works with a variety of companies.
-With such, this means that external advisors have a broad experience and expertise, which can be beneficial in ways more than one for your business.
+With such, this means that external advisors have a broad experience and expertise.
+This can be beneficial in ways more than one for your business.
 Their combined knowledge in different industries will give them distinctive capabilities to solve your problems.
 Compared to managers, these coaches are also typically given more extensive training since they have to deal with wide-ranging problems that are not specific to any organisation.

 About the author: